mattmdjaga/med_agent/README.md

 ### 5. Setup Llama Agentic System

-Follow the instructions on the [llama-agentic-system](https://github.com/meta-llama/llama-agentic-system) repository for detailed setup steps, as the package is still in development.
-Here are the main steps:
+There's a README with setup instructions here [llama-agentic-system](https://github.com/meta-llama/llama-agentic-system) but below are the main instructions that should be enough.

 ```bash
 cd llama-agentic-system